 What are your goals for the upcoming school year?

-this first year as Artistic Director is to listen and learn as much as I possibly can about our audience and how Playworks serves and executes its artistic mission.
+My main goal in this first year as Artistic Director is to listen and learn as much as I possibly can about our audience and how Playworks serves and executes its artistic mission.

 What’s your greatest personal or professional accomplishment?

 (The Ramayana) and his portrayal of Odysseus in The Odyssey.
 Jeff and BOXTALES have toured their innovative theater for young audiences throughout the U.S. and in Mexico.
 Nationally and internationally Jeff has performed with the Denver Center Theater Company, Theatre de la Jeune Lune, American Folklore Theater, Colorado Shakespeare Festival, Door Shakespeare Festival, Seattle Shakespeare Festival, Wooden O Theater, the International City Theater, Shakespeare Santa Cruz, Pominencer Census (Munich), the Estudia Busqueda de Pantomima Teatro (Guanajuato, Mexico) and Theater Mitu/Visthar Center (Bangalore, India).